COVID-19 Modified Operations Plan & Matrix

 About Operational Levels

-Institutions determine their operational level (Level 1, Level 2, or Level 3) based on the facilities' COVID-19 medical isolation rate, combined percentage of staff and inmate completed vaccinations series, and their respective community transmission rates1.
+Institutions determine their operational level (Level 1, Level 2, or Level 3) based on two indicators of COVID-19 Risk: the facilities' COVID-19 inmate isolation rate and the COVID-19 community risk of the county where the facility is located."1.

 At each level, an infection prevention procedure or modification to operations (such as inmate programming and services) may be made to mitigate the risk and spread of COVID-19 in accordance with BOP pandemic guidance.
 BOP pandemic guidance follows and integrates guidance and direction from CDC, OSHA, DOJ, and established medical best practices